johntran038/Rhythm-Swipe-Processing/README.md

 ## Description
 A version of the 2D game "Rhythm Swipe" written in Java using Processing.
+It is currently in development for further expansion as a web browser game.
-For more information, please check out the Rhythm Swipe Website here: https://projectrhythmswipe.netlify.app/
+For more information, please check out the Rhythm Swipe Website here: https://projectrhythmswipe.netlify.app/ or the GitHub repository here: https://github.com/FrancisTR/Rhythm-Swipe